tsauvajon/kong-poc/README.md

 Note that Kong only loads `kong.yaml` once at startup, any changes to the configuration require either a reboot, or use the CLI tool to run `deck sync` (see [decK](https://github.com/Kong/deck))

-## General thoughts

-Pros:
-- super easy to get started, to configure
-- documentation is quite good (although it's sometimes not too easy to find things)\
-- performance is good

-Cons:
-- Declarative configuration looks like the option we want to use (it works similarly as everything else we have and avoids state) but seems to be [lacking options](https://docs.konghq.com/gateway-oss/2.3.x/db-less-and-declarative-config/#partial-compatibility) the DB mode has.
-Maybe we can use DB and inject config at startup if that proves an issue?
-- We don't use it in Beat yet
-- It might need Postgres and/or Redis to be fully functional and optimal

 ## Latency